salab/iccheck/README.md

       --log-level string         Log level (debug, info, warn, error) (default "info") -r, --repo string              Source git directory (default ".")
       --timeout-seconds int      Timeout for detecting clones in seconds (default: 15) (default 15) -t, --to string                Target git ref to compare from.
+Usually later in time.
+                                 Can accept special value "WORKTREE" to specify the current worktree.
-Usually later in time. (default "HEAD") -v, --version                  version for iccheck
+  -v, --version                  version for iccheck

 Use "iccheck [command] --help" for more information about a command.